 Not surprisingly, the families of the deceased whose photos were taken are disgusted by Thomas’ actions.
 These photos were taken without permission, and family members expressed outrage that such incidents took place at the BHNR.

-To learn more, visit our nursing home neglect and abuse information page.
+To learn more, visit our nursing home neglect and abuse and Pennsylvania state information page.
 Ready to see if you have a case?
 Contact us by email [hidden email], by phone at 833.201.1555 or contact us online.